D7460N/easter/docs/02_roles/actors.md

 - Develop your **character's motivation** — why they speak or move as they do.
 - Use **projection** and **clear diction** so every word is understood.
 - Remember the audience is not your focus — the *message* is.

-> “Each of you should use whatever gift you have received to serve others.”
-> — *1 Peter 4:10*